-Nothing in this Agreement is intended to limit any rights the Customer may have that may not be excluded by law.
+Nothing in this Agreement is intended to limit any rights the Client may have that may not be excluded by law.

-Acceptance means the Customer’s acceptance of the Service or Deliverable;
+Acceptance means the Client’s acceptance of the Service or Deliverable;

-Acceptance Certificate means a certificate of acceptance signed by the Customer to indicate Acceptance of the Deliverable;
+Acceptance Certificate means a certificate of acceptance signed by the Client to indicate Acceptance of the Deliverable;

 Acceptance Criteria means the criteria for Acceptance of a Deliverable set out in the Service Schedule;